pack3754/unco-heliostat/README.md

 unco-heliostat
 ==============
-This git repository contains all documentation, hardware design and software required to run the UNCo solar telescope (heliostat).
+This is the official version control git repository for the UNCo Heliostat project.
+Here you can find all of the documentation, papers, software, and hardware design resources that you would need to get up and running with the UNCo Heliostat.

-The gh-pages branch contains source for the project web page, which is available here: [Heliostat Project Page](http://pack3754.github.com/unco-heliostat/index.html)
+Source (html) for the project's web page is stored in the gh-pages branch of this project.
+The site is hosted by github, and may be viewed here: [Heliostat Project Page](http://pack3754.github.com/unco-heliostat/index.html)